tsloughter/rebar3.org/content/en/docs/commands.md

 ## clean

-Removes compiled beam files from apps.
+Removes compiled BEAM files from apps.

-The clean command by default removes the beam files for top-level applications.
+The `clean` command by default removes the BEAM files for top-level applications.
 It does so while respecting profiles, which means that 'rebar3 clean' will only clean the default profile, and 'rebar3 as test clean' will only clean the test profile.

 | Option         | Type                            | Description                                           |
 | -------------- | ------------------------------- | ------------------------------------------------------|